 To set record access rights via workflow, select 'Update Record' as the Action and either 'Set Full Access Rights' or 'Set ReadOnly Access Rights' as the Result depending on the level of access that you want to give.

-Note: If you would like to give some Users and Teams Full Access and some ReadOnly Access then this will need to be added to the Workflow as two separate Workflow Actions.
-They can both be added to the same trigger.
+Note: If you would like to give some Users and Teams Full Access and some ReadOnly Access then this will need to be configured as two separate Workflow Actions.
+They can both be added to the same trigger however.

 Having set the Level of Access that you would like to give, you then need to select the Users or Teams that the update will apply to.